wongmrdev/costcoanalytics/README.md

 This app is built with ReactJS, AWS DynamoDB, AWS Amplify, AWS AppSync, git, NodeJS.

-Data is scraped from Costco's web coupon book issued every month by *costcoCrawlerPutItemsAwsAmplify*.js, deprecated versions of the data extraction were ~~costcoCrawlerPutItemsDynamoDB.js~~ and ~~costcoCrawlerFromLocalHTMLEmailToPutItemsAwsAmplify.js~~
+Data is scraped from Costco's web coupon book issued every month by *costcoCrawlerPutItemsAwsAmplify*.js, deprecated versions of the data extraction were ~~costcoCrawlerPutItemsDynamoDB.js~~

 Data can be retrieved and updated/transformed through the use of *costcoCrawlerScanCoupons.js* and *costcoCrawlerUpdateItem.js*